-The index.js file at your application root is responsible for starting your application.
+The server.js/client.js files at your application root are responsible for starting your application.

 import Nullstack from 'nullstack';